 While art isn’t a major subject in regular school, it’s a subject that my kids showed tremendous interest in since they were younger.
-Before I would come home from work and would see my kids’ artworks taped on the ref’s door.
+Back then I would come home from work and would see my kids’ artworks taped on the ref’s door.
 Sometimes they would wave their art on my face, proud of their work.
-Since the interest was obviously there, it was my job as their doting mom to hone their skills and mine if I were to teach them.
+Since the interest was obviously there, now that we are homeschooling, I figured it was now my job hone their skills as well as mine if I were to teach them.

 On our first year of homeschooling in 2019, I used the book by Usborne that my son got for Christmas in kindergarten.
 We were able to produce artworks using whatever materials we had on hand at the time with the help of the book.
 One of the best things that came out of that experience was my discovery of watercolor.

-During the start of enhanced community quarantine last year, quite a few artists offered free online classes on social media.
+During the start of enhanced community quarantine last year, a number of artists (generous souls might I add) offered free online classes on social media.
 We were lucky to have been able to attend some of them because these classes also gave me ideas on how I would teach art to my kids this school year.
-Aside from these online classes, I also explored so many Youtube videos and was able to narrow down our favorite channels for basic painting to three (more on this later).
+Aside from these online classes, I also explored so many YouTube videos and was able to narrow down our favorite channels for basic painting to three (more on this later).

 Tools for Painting and Sketching